 Q: What is the difference between a Bathroom Spray and a Room Spray?

 A: Not much.
 I use the same ratio of essential oils to bases (and the same type of bases) in both.
 However, a Bathroom Spray needs to include essential oils that are amazing at combating odor.
-Whereas, you might want a Room Spray just because you like the scent of the included essential oils.
+Whereas, you might want a Room Spray for its therapeutic benefits or just because you like the scent of the included essential oils.

-Q: Can I use a Room Spray (or Bathroom Spray) as a Linen Spray?
+Q: Can I use a Room (or Bathroom) Spray as a Linen Spray?

-Q: Can I use a Room Spray (or Bathroom Spray or Linen Spray) as a Body Spray?
+Q: Can I use a Room (or Bathroom or Linen) Spray as a Body (or Personal Scent) Spray?

 A: No. There are a few reasons for this:

-- Body Sprays only include essential oils that aren’t phototoxic (or are used at safe levels below phototoxicity)..
+- Body (and Personal Scent) Sprays only include essential oils that aren’t phototoxic (or are included at safe levels below phototoxicity).

-- Room Sprays (and Bathroom Sprays and Linen Sprays) don’t include a dispersant.
+- Room (and Bathroom and Linen) Sprays don’t include a dispersant.
 Dispersants keep the essential oils mixed with the base.
 Without this, the essential oils in your blend would simply start to evaporate in the air before they land on your skin to give you both the therapeutic benefits of the oils as well as the lingering scent you’re looking for with a Body Spray.

 - Room (and Bathroom Sprays) contain salt.
 It defeats the purpose to have salt sitting on your skin, sucking up the moisture you’re helping protect with a Body Spray.

 Q: What is the difference between a Body Spray and a Personal Scent Spray?